avillan10/PyBer_Analysis/README.md

 In the multiple-line chart, we were able to compare total fares by city type over the course of five months (from Jan. - May).
 The number of rides seem peak at the end of February and decrease by the time March comes along.
 Each line for each city type displays very similar trends---however the red line for Suburban areas shows a sharp increase in the month of April.

-## Screen Capture of the Data Frame and Multiple Line Chart
+## Screen Captures of the Data Frame and Multiple Line Chart
 Fig9_summary_dataframe![image](https://user-images.githubusercontent.com/80291340/115167004-ae871d00-a06a-11eb-818a-c5d78e4e61d0.png)
 Fig10_Pyber_FareSummary.png![image](https://user-images.githubusercontent.com/80291340/115167015-b47cfe00-a06a-11eb-89e4-8ae3a161353f.png)